 Global societal and environmental issues were very much to the fore at the 2019 BESIG Annual Conference held in Berlin.
-It was a special and thought provoking event for many English teachers and Robert Nisbet took some time to reflect on some of the issues raised.
+It was a special and thought provoking event for many English teachers.
+Robert Nisbet took some time to reflect on some of the issues raised.

 Back in September I was fortunate to receive an ELTABB scholarship which helped me attend the BESIG Annual Conference at Adlershof.
-One condition of accepting the scholarship was that I write a review for ELTABB members.
-What follows is my review of the conference, plus some personal reflections.
+One condition of this was that I write a review afterwards.
+What follows is my recap of the conference, plus some personal reflections.

-The theme of ‘Back to Basics’ was addressed in a whole number of ways, looking afresh at our day to day work as teachers and our relationships with our clients and learners.
-The conference considered broader questions about being human and the impact we and our clients have on the wider world.
+The theme of ‘Back to Basics’ was addressed in a whole number of ways.
+Looking afresh at our day to day work as teachers and our relationships with our clients and learners, the conference considered broader questions about being human and our impact on the wider world.
 This included a focus on issues such as sustainability, the environment and inclusion.

 He asked us to consider in what way our teaching impacts the world, for good or bad.
 By teaching English within the context of business are we helping to promote a societal model which supports the prevailing culture of neo-liberal capitalism?

-Integrity in the classroom – empowerment vs. indoctrination
+Integrity in the classroom – emancipation vs. indoctrination

-Indoctrination in this case is often rather a subtle thing, involving the promotion of a life and lifestyle oriented around economic success and the overarching importance of international trade and business, perhaps offset by brief forays into content related to the environmental movement, cultural diversity and equal rights.
+Indoctrination in this case is often rather a subtle thing.
+It involves the promotion of a lifestyle oriented around economic success and the overall importance of international trade and business.
+This may include brief forays into content related to the environmental movement, cultural diversity and equal rights.

-Steve’s view was that when we stop to look around and consider the scale of the issues threatening our world, such an approach to the prevailing culture is just not good enough.
+Steve’s view was that when we stop to look around and consider the scale of the issues threatening our world, such an approach is just not good enough.